solana-mobile/mobile-wallet-adapter/spec/spec.md

 Entries in the half open data set should be removed, and the connection closed, if still present in this set  X seconds after being added.
 Entries in the fully open data set should be removed, and both connections closed, if still present in this list X seconds after being added.

 To ensure that all active connections are maintained, the reflector shall ensure that periodic [`PING`](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) frames are sent to each connection.

+# Support for other chains

+While the initial version of this specification is designed to support the Solana network, future support for other chain types is envisioned.
+This could be accomplished with:

+- modified association URIs (using schemes of the form `newchain-wallet://` instead of `solana-wallet://`)
+- modified parameters to the RPC methods
+  - `authorize` would have a different set of chain identifiers
+  - `get_capabilities` would be used to express domain-specific capabilities relevant to the chain
+  - `sign_and_send_transactions` would use chain-specific shapes for the `options` object

+The specifics of the application of Mobile Wallet Adapter to each additional chain would be captured either with an update to this specification, or an extension accompanying this specification, as appropriate.